Guide for First Time Students

 Withdrawals / Leave of Absences

-- Students should view their MyKU page - a checklist will be available noting the items outstanding and necessary to receive aid.
+- Students should view their MyKU page - a checklist of To Do's will be available noting the items outstanding and necessary to receive aid.
 Respond with a sense of urgency to all aid required matters.
 Verification is a common request.
 Non‐compliance with this request will result in aid not showing and not disbursing.
 Do not wait on these items.

 - Stafford and Parent Plus LOANS are federal loans - www.studentloans.gov - each have their own EC and MPN.
 Parents MUST complete their MPN for the loan to come in.

-Financial Aid & the FALL invoice
+Financial Aid & the invoice

 The military supports their soldiers and families in many different ways with a variety of benefits.
 More information on military funding and aid.
 Ensure that the student has completed a VA Enrollment Certification Form every semester they attend and submit the required documents - these items should be delivered promptly to the Registrar's Office.

 Third Party Billing